micromaomao/bellclone/README.md

 `server/main.rs` is simply too messy.
 Should also get rid of the unsafe code.

 Put all system/component/resources in one place, while registering different dispatches for client and server.

+Functions that do things like create entities, etc. should never take `&mut World`, and should instead take a set of storages.